TKW25/TCP/README.md

 # An implementation of the TCP protocol using the Minet stack
 Implements the TCP protocol using the Minet stack to the specifications layed out in RFC 793.
+Has only rudimentary congestion control and no flow control.

 To use replace the tcp_module.cc stub in /src/modules in the Minet folder and run Minet.